ProjetPP/PPP-QuestionParsing-Grammatical/Hierarchy analysis.md

 The elements with the symbol (-) don't appear in the hierarchy, but are explained in the part 2 of the manual (the contrary also happens).

+Some transformations need to be perform in a certain order.
+For example, some relations, such as "agent", must be transform in "nsubjpass".
+So you need to analyze nsubjpass relation after "agent" for example.

+"Remove" means "remove the endpoint of the edge" (we assume it's a leaf, otherwise give me counterexamples).
+"Merge" means "merge the 2 nodes of the edge" (and so destroy the edge).
+"Collapse to x" means "replace the edge by a x-type edge".

 > **root - root**

 > root of the tree